 Partners in mature relationships have passed through the romanticist honeymoon stage.
 They have been there, done that, seen the overtures and hyperboles, and have enjoyed it while it lasted.
 They have the emotional maturity to see the larger picture.
 Their expectations of each other are grounded in reality.

-As an example, Pragati points out cases of partners of either gender asking their other halves to lose weight to fit an idea of being attractive, all the while ignoring their limitations in life.
+Have you come across partners asking their other halves to lose weight to fit unrealistic beauty standards, all the while ignoring their limitations in life?
 This is clearly an unrealistic expectation.
-She adds, “Mature people realize they must not idolize each other.
+Pragati adds, “Mature people realize they must not idolize each other.
 They know that all idols have feet of clay.
 They see each other as real humans with limitations and weaknesses.”
 For example, a mature man or a mature woman in a relationship does not expect their overworked partner to stay up late for them.

 6. You can rely on your partner

-Some experts call reliability the basic right in a relationship.
+Some experts call reliability a basic right in a relationship.
 A mature relationship gives both partners a sense of security and trust.
-It gives the relationship consistency.
-You can rest assured you are in an emotionally mature relationship if you can trust your partner to do what they said they would and trust that they have your back.
+It makes the relationship consistent.
+You know you are in an emotionally mature relationship if you can trust your partner to do what they said they would and trust that they have your back.

 7. There is a sense of accountability

-We can also call this taking responsibility in relationships and more specifically, personal responsibility.
+Taking responsibility in relationships is crucial.
 Mature people are keen on resolving conflicts.
 This means that someone has to take responsibility for the bad behavior.
 In a mature relationship, both partners are quick to take responsibility for their actions.
-This helps in quick forgiveness and moving on.
+This helps in forgiving and moving on.

-This behavior is essential in a stable relationship.
+This behavior is essential in any stable and healthy relationship.
 When no one takes responsibility for bad behavior, the repetition of conflict becomes imminent.
 Resentment builds up.
-And remember the positive sentiment override?
-A long list of resentments will tilt the balance toward an overwhelming negative sentiment for the relationship.
+A long list of resentments then may tilt the balance toward an overwhelming negative sentiment.

 8. Forgiveness comes easily

 Mature people find it easy to forgive.
-All their emotional maturity has allowed such little resentment to collect, that they have no scores to settle with their partner.
-There is an experience of a happy relationship to tap into that facilitates a future relationship goal to pursue.
-This goal is far more important than any personal win.
+They have no scores to settle with their partner.
+Their future relationship goals are far more important than any personal win.

-Moreover, the positive sentiment override makes it very easy to let go of resentments, if any, and move on.
-This manifests in the relationship in the form of short conflicts, which are often resolved through sincere apologies and heartfelt forgiveness.
-If you and your partner forgive each other readily, it is most definitely a mature relationship sign.
+This positive sentiment override makes it easy for them to let go of resentments in the relationship, if any, and move on.
+There may be short conflicts, which are often resolved through sincere apologies and heartfelt forgiveness.
+So, if you and your partner forgive each other readily, it is most definitely a sign of a mature relationship.

 Related Reading: 9 Emotional Effects Of Stonewalling On Your Relationship

-The second is direct communication.
-This means they do not communicate through their children or other family members.
-Pragati says, “They don’t look for flying monkeys to do their dirty work, or third parties to take their sides or prove that they were right.”
+Direct: Mature couples do not communicate through their children or other family members.
+Pragati says, “Immature couples fall apart because they look for flying monkeys to do their dirty work, or third parties to take their sides or prove that they were right.
+Mature couples don’t”

-And third is fearless communication.
-Mature people have nurtured a safe space for communication, while immature ones induce fear in their partners.
-If one partner has something to share, there is a trust that their partner, B, will not be upset or judgmental in their response.
-If B is unable to comprehend A’s emotions, their response will have clarity.
+Fearless: Mature people have nurtured a safe space for communication, while immature ones induce fear in their partners.
+If one partner has something to share, there is a trust that the other partner will not be upset or judgmental in their response.
+If the other partner is unable to comprehend their partner’s emotions, they will express that clearly.
 Emotions like annoyance or dismissal are a refuge that people take when they find themselves unequipped to communicate their true response.

 10. You resolve conflicts easily

-Lastly, what this leads to is, that at the end of an argument, there is a feeling on both sides, of the satisfaction of being heard and understood by the other.
+- At the end of an argument, you feel good, as there is a feeling of the satisfaction of being heard and understood by the other partner

 11. You find it easy to be alone

-Mature people see themselves as interdependent on their partners and not codependent.
-A healthy dependency on your partner to come together in meaningful ways, while always acknowledging and nurturing one’s individual identity and existence.
+When two people are mature, they see themselves as interdependent and not codependent.
+A healthy dependency on your partner is needed to come together in meaningful ways, while always acknowledging and nurturing one’s individual identity and existence.
 Such people do not use the relationship to fix broken parts of themselves.
-That is why, if you are in a mature relationship, you value your “me-time” and your individual identity.
+That is why, if you are in a mature relationship, you value your ‘me-time’ and your individual identity.

 12. You know your partner – The Love Map

 Dr. John Gottman came up with the term ‘The Love Map’ to explain what it’s like to ‘know’ one’s partner.
-According to him, people in emotionally intelligent marriages really “know” their partners.
-They have “dedicated cognitive room for their marriage”.
-They know what is important to them, what is happening in their lives currently, what are their major worries these days, and where they stand on important issues and similar things.
+According to him, people in emotionally intelligent marriages really ‘know’ their partners.
+They have “dedicated cognitive room for their marriage.”
+They know what is important to them, what is happening in their lives currently, what are their major worries these days, and where they stand with regard to important issues and similar things.

-Love Map, according to Dr. Gottman, is “that part of your brain where you store all the relevant information about your partner’s life”.
-People in mature relationships have spent enough time talking to each other, sharing, and conversing that they “remember the major events in each other’s history, and they keep updating their information as the facts and feelings of their spouse’s world change.”
+‘The Love Map,’ according to Dr. Gottman, is “that part of your brain where you store all the relevant information about your partner’s life.”
+People in mature relationships have spent so much time talking to each other, sharing their thoughts, and conversing, that they “remember the major events in each other’s history, and they keep updating their information as the facts and feelings of their spouse’s world change.”
 A mature relationship, in other words, is a mature friendship, where your partner can fill in the empty spaces between what you say and what you don’t.

 13. You have productive conversations about future goals

-Love Maps inevitably lead us to conversations and sharing.
-Here we focus on future goals.
 Pragati says, “Mature relationships are marked by the sharing of goals, dreams, and aspirations.
-This leads to each partner feeling invested in the dreams of the other and feeling clarity about the road ahead.”
+This leads to each partner feeling invested in the dreams of the other and getting some clarity about the road ahead.”

 Sharing goals also gives each person the motivation to support the other person.
-The partner’s struggle feels like your own struggle and their victory, your victory.
-It allows both people to be on the same page, and feel like they have a witness and a cheerleader for life.
-Needless to say, practically speaking, financial planning becomes more effective.
+Your partner’s struggle feels like your own struggle and their victory, your victory.
+It allows both people to be on the same page and feel like they have a witness and a cheerleader for life.
+Needless to say, many other aspects, such as financial planning, become more effective.
 Sharing goals allows you to combine forces and have an easier crack at the goal.

 14. Mature relationships don’t feel restricted by a timeline

 On the contrary, emotionally immature people frequently ignore relationship red flags.
-Experts see innumerable cases of people getting married even when things were not working out for them just because they were forcing a formulaic timeline (first date to moving in together to getting married, having a child, and so on) on themselves.
+There have been many cases of people getting married even when things didn’t work out for them, just because they were forced to follow a formulaic timeline (from the first date to moving in together to getting married, having a child, and so on).
 This is yet another mature relationship vs immature differentiator.

 Emotionally mature relationships are not impassioned tales filled with drama.
-There is no anxiety-inducing fight followed by a heart-wrenching making-up.
-Mature relationships are essentially drama free and feel easy.
-This shouldn’t be misunderstood to mean that they don’t require work.
-But the work does not feel treacherous.
-In fact, to people in such relationships, the work they put in for the betterment of the relationship feels natural and gives them joy.
+There is no anxiety-inducing fight followed by a heart-wrenching patch-up.
+Mature relationships are essentially drama-free and easy.
+This doesn’t mean that they don’t require work.
+But the work does not feel tedious.
+In fact, the work mature couples put in for the betterment of the relationship feels natural and gives them joy.
 Spending quality time together isn’t a task but comes naturally.

 5 Ways To Be More Mature In Your Relationship

-Thus, we understand to what heights emotional maturity can take a relationship, and what the lack of it can reduce it to.
+Thus, we understand how emotional maturity can improve a relationship, and what the lack of it can reduce it to.
 If your relationship shows most of these mature relationship signs, you are very lucky to have been gifted with this emotional capacity.
-You are also lucky to have found a partner who can match your level.
+You are also blessed to have found a partner who can match up to your level.

-However, if you think your relationships have lacked signs of maturity in the past or your current relationship lacks these signs, it is advisable to up your game.
-The good news is that experts believe that it is completely possible to nurture and develop one’s emotional capacity and learn how to be emotionally mature in a relationship.
-Here are a few mature relationship tips to raise your emotional capacity.
+However, if you think your relationship lacks these major signs of maturity, it is advisable to up your game.
+The good news is that experts believe it is completely possible to nurture and develop one’s emotional capacity and learn how to be emotionally mature in a relationship.
+Here are a few mature relationship tips to raise your emotional capacity:

 1. Identify your emotions and label them